Journal Articles, Working Papers, and Work in Progress

 Stay In Your Own Lane: Navigating the Challenges of Upward Knowledge Sharing in Hierarchical Audit Teams

-Revising for 2nd round submission to The Accounting Review
+Conditionally Accepted to The Accounting Review

 with Tina Carpenter and Margaret Christ